claudiuconstantin/forest-time-jekyll/_posts/2018-08-12-create-audioposts-for-your-blog.md

 {% endif %}{% endraw %}
 ```

 Now we have to handle the case in which the audio file cannot be found.
 In this case, we would like to kick-off our Lambda function to start the conversion.
-Once the request succeeded successfully, we will try to reload the file.
+Once the request succeeded, we will try to reload the file.

 ```html
 {% raw %}{% if page.audiopost %}